hzguendi/TGAI-Bennet/README.md

 This means you can safely update, restart, or rebuild the container without losing any data.

+### Troubleshooting Docker Issues

+- **Missing psutil error**: If you get an error about missing `psutil` module, rebuild the Docker image with the updated requirements: `docker-compose build --no-cache && docker-compose up -d`
+- **Permission issues**: If you encounter permission problems with logs or data directories, make sure these directories exist and have proper permissions: `mkdir -p logs data logs/modules && chmod -R 777 logs data`
+- **OpenAI API compatibility**: The project uses OpenAI v0.28.1, which is the last version before a major API rewrite.
+This ensures compatibility with the existing codebase.
+If you get OpenAI-related errors, make sure you're using this version: `pip install openai==0.28.1`

 ### Using Ollama with Docker

 If you want to use Ollama with the Docker setup: